hyhieu/hyhieu.github.io/blog/a_difficult_week.md

 [[Hieu's personal blog index](./index)]

-It's a cloudy Sunday afternoon, and I find myself in my office looking outside a large window, feeling a strange urge to write something.
-Now I do have another [blog post](./on_cute_layouts) to finish, and I do not plan to abandon it, but the urge to write is just so strong I decided to create this entry to write down what is in my mind.
+It's a cloudy Sunday afternoon, and I find myself in my office staring at the turmoil outside a large window.
+Staring back at me are the frail leaves just waiting to fall from their trees.
+The winds howl as if they cannot wait to yank down the leaves.
+Tonight will be stormy.

-The writing urge I am feeling is reminiscent; the last time I vividly remember felling such an urge was in 2017, and then it just silently disappeared as I entered my communication anxiety.
-That said, there is a large gap between feeling the urge to write and being able to get into a writing flow that produces something nice to read.
-Still, feeling the urge is progress.
-So here I am, writing.

-As writing goes, I need a topic.
-Actually, unless I am [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami), I need a topic.
-The topic today is my family.
+Haruki Murakami has this excellent paragraph about storms:
+> And once the storm is over, you won't remember how you made it through, how you managed to survive.
+You won't even be sure, whether the storm is really over.
+But one thing is certain.
+When you come out of the storm, you won't be the same person who walked in.

+If such is true, my self who is writing this blog post is not the same person I was last week.
+The week was a storm for my family.

-We just survived a difficult week, and despite feeling exhausted about everything we went through, I feel incredibly optimistic about our future, so I write to celebrate.
-Last Tuesday, my son woke up on the floor next to his bed, which is covered in his own vomit.
-That marked our 14 months boy's first stomach flu.
-The next day came his diarrhea, and eventually a fever that lasted until Friday.
-On Thursday, when he was 103.9F, my wife and I were so worried we took him to urgent care.
-Fortunately, the doctor assured us everything is fine and sent us home, and indeed, the next day his fever was gone.
+Last Tuesday, my son woke up on the floor next to his bed, the bed covered in his own vomit.
+That marked the first stomach flu of our 14 months boy.
+The next day came his diarrhea, and then a fever that lasted until Friday.
+On Thursday, when he was 103.9F, my wife and I took him to urgent care.
+Fortunately, a doctor assured us everything is fine and sent us home, and indeed, the next day his fever was gone.
 The unfortunate part is that his flu spread into my wife and me, so now both of us must care for ourselves, all while helping our baby recover.

-Despite feeling super exhausted at times, I am incredibly happy to think of my sweet family.
-During the week, while caring for my son, I kept hearing a cacophonous noise that made me very tired.
-But with some effort to focus myself on my wife and son, I was able to keep myself calm and sane enough to move pass the difficult hours.

-I now realize that I have essentially failed to express my feelings with the words above.
-For whatever reasons, the words here are just not painting the vision I wanted to show.
-Not the best execution, or perhaps my writing flow has not come back yet.
-Anyhow, that is for an abrupt end, and I am going back to what I was doing before I started writing.

-This post is simply an appreciation that I hope to deliver to my wife and son.
-I thank them for being the sweethearts that kept me plowing through the last few difficult days.
+All events swept through us like a storm.
+We were exhausted.
+When our son fell asleep, we slept, hoping to regain some strengths so that we could continue to care for him when he wakes up.
+There is no time to feel scared or sad that our baby was suffering.
+There is no time to reflect our experience.
+There's barely time to recharge enough energy to get us to the next rest.
+Like we are in a storm.

+Storms are messy.
+They splash us with not only the frosting rain but also the freezing, loud winds.
+In our storm, apart from our son's sickness and our own exhaustion, I kept hearing a cacophonous noise from another world that made me very upset.

+But for some reasons that I could only describe as a miracle, I did not snap.
+Throughout the week, not once did I got angry at my wife or my son (I have an anger management problem under stress).
+I did feel sad; I did feel tired; at times I was not fully present wherever I was; but did not, for once, let anger take the better part of me.
+When I had some seconds for emotions to rush into my brain, the top emotion was how much I appreciate my wife.
+I would look at her and thank God she was there.
+I don't know what my son and I have done to deserve the care and love from such a resilient and strong woman.

+Today, my son no longer has vomits, diarrhea, or fevers.
+My wife and I, while both exhausted, are on our paths to recover.
+I sure don't "remember how we made it through", and I am too afraid to contemplate "whether the storm is really over", but I know one thing: my wife and I have become different versions of ourselves after the challenging week.
+A better version.

+I am optimistic about our next days.
+After storms come rainbows.